-Another Boy Is Reportedly Rescued From Thai Cave, After Being Trapped For Weeks
+A Fifth Boy Is Reportedly Rescued From Thai Cave, After Being Trapped For Weeks

 Emergency crews in Thailand have reportedly brought another member of a soccer team to safety, weeks after 12 boys and their coach were trapped in a flooded cave network.
 The Associated Press reports an ambulance was seen leaving the area on Monday.